amd-zhaofeng/SummarizationAdaptor/Design_Document.md

 **Implemented Solutions**:
 - Leverage the multilingual capabilities inherited from the base Llama-3.2-3B-Instruct model

-**Future Enhancements**:
-- Create language-specific prompt templates that account for structural differences in scientific writing across languages
-- Develop targeted evaluation datasets for major scientific languages (Chinese, Spanish, French, German, Japanese)
-- Implement language-specific adapters that can be applied to the base model for different language requirements:
-  * Train language-specialized LoRA adapters using the same architecture but language-specific datasets
-  * Create a modular system allowing dynamic switching between language adapters

 #### Challenge 6: Computational Resource Constraints

 **Problem**: Training and deploying efficient summarization models for scientific literature requires balancing model quality with computational feasibility, especially in research environments with limited GPU resources.